Edit on GitHub

 DNS

 Create a DNS record pointing to the external IP address of your ingress controller.
-This hostname will be used for Studio.
+This hostname will be used for DVC Studio.

 1. Create a namespace